shaaban01/GenomeAssembler/README.md

+# first create a folder named "files" and paste in in the reads.txt and reference.txt
 # De Bruijn Genome Assembler

 This is a De Bruijn genome assembler written in C++.
 It is still under development